By the Numbers

 Spay/Neuter Surgeries Performed

-By providing affordable spay/neuter for owned pets, feral cats, and animals in the care of other rescue organizations, PAWS curbs the birth of unwanted litters, prevents health conditions that lead to shelter surrender, humanely manages stray cat populations, and reduces the number of pets needing to be rescued.
+By providing affordable spay/neuter for owned pets, community cats, and animals in the care of other rescue organizations, PAWS curbs the birth of unwanted litters, prevents health conditions that lead to shelter surrender, humanely manages outdoor cat populations, and reduces the number of pets needing to be rescued.

 Grays Ferry